 SILCS FragMaps are the basis for a host of functionality.
 The FragMaps can be used for optimization of a parent ligand (SILCS-MC: Ligand Optimization), docking of ligands and refinement of existing docked poses (SILCS-MC: Docking and Pose Refinement), creation of pharmacophore models (SILCS-Pharm: Receptor-Based Pharmacophore Models from FragMaps), and detection of hotspots and fragment-based drug design (SILCS-Hotspots: Fragment Binding Sites Including Allosteric Sites).

 For additional details on SILCS, please see SILCS: Site Identification by Ligand Competitive Saturation.

-3.3 SSFEP simulation
+3.4 SSFEP simulation from the GUI

 To begin a new SSFEP project, follow these steps: